sottenad/TGNVendorToolkit/readme.md

 Please include any additional css or scripts either linked to (shown in sample) or inline (using `<style>` and `<script>` tags).
 Either method will work fine, but including them inline will provide more flexibility when launching, as you can edit these files via the editor in the CMS.

 ##Publication Steps:
+Once you have created a feature using the sample, you'll need to prepare your feature for publication.
+To do this, you'll first need to test fairly exentsively against the following browsers: IE8, IE9, IE10, Firefox, Chrome, Safari (all latest).

+After verifing that your feature passes all tests, please zip your project and email to your project sponsor for further testing/initial deployment to our Staging environment.
+In staging, you'll recieve a login to being testing and tweaking your code to ensure that your feature integrated properly with the rest of the site.

+After verification in staging, the publishing to production is handled by the TGN team.